-The Unity Plaza will be an approx. 210-by-65 foot public open space west of the City College Terminal.
-The fully accessible plaza will be landscaped with trees and plants, and include benches, pedestrian lighting, special artistic pavement, a domed climbing structure and photography displays depicting the history of the area.
-The space will serve as an attractive pedestrian link between Muni's K Line stop on Ocean Avenue to its south, the expanded City College campus to its north and the new City College bus terminal.
+A landscaped, fully-accessible public open space with features including: benches, pedestrian lighting, artistic pavement, a domed play structure and photography displays depicting the history of the area.
+The space serves as an attractive pedestrian link between Muni's K Ingleside stop on Ocean Avenue, the expanded City College campus and the City College bus terminal, in addition to the front door to the adjacent residential building.

 Goals of the plaza include bringing people from different segments of the community together, connecting people to City College and being known as an iconic, attractive, comfortable and safe meeting place in addition to an enduring and lasting presence in the community.

-When complete, Unity Plaza will serve as a hub connecting businesses, residents, schools, City College, and Muni routes in the area: the 8X/8BX, 49, 29, 43, and K-Ingleside.
-It will also serve as the front door of the newly built mixed-use affordable housing development on 1100 Ocean Avenue The plaza could also host community events such as street fairs and farmers’ markets and will serve as a gathering location.
+Unity Plaza serves as a hub connecting businesses, residents, schools, City College, and Muni routes in the area: the 8X/8BX, 49, 29, 43, and K-Ingleside.
+It also serves as the front door of the mixed-use affordable housing development on 1100 Ocean Avenue The plaza could also host community events such as street fairs and farmers’ markets and serves as a gathering location.

-The Office of Economic and Workforce Development and the Department of Real Estate are working on a plan to manage the plaza as part of the City’s new Plaza Program after the completion of construction.
+The Office of Economic and Workforce Development and the Department of Real Estate manage the plaza as part of the City’s new Plaza Program.

 In 2009, the Balboa Park Station Area Plan was adopted by the City and County of San Francisco.
 This was the culmination of a 10 year Better Neighborhoods Planning Process with multiple community meetings led by the San Francisco Planning Department.
 The development of a new plaza at the City College Bus Terminal was specifically identified as a goal within the Balboa Station Area Plan to create a variety of new public open spaces.
 The area plan includes design guidelines for the development of a plaza.